BILINGUAL SHOPIFY · BUILT IN JAPAN

 Japanese brands going global

-You want to sell into Japan and need it done properly — local payments, logistics, keigo, and the trust signals Japanese shoppers look for — by someone on the ground here, not a remote team guessing.
+You want to sell into Japan properly: local payments, real logistics, keigo at the right register, and the trust signals Japanese shoppers look for.
+Built by someone living here, with a native speaker on the language, instead of a remote team guessing at both.

-Most Shopify agencies still build the slow, expensive way — layers of project managers and account handlers, and hours billed for work that modern AI now does in a fraction of the time.
-You pay for the overhead, and you wait.
+Most Shopify agencies still build the way they did ten years ago.
+Layers of project managers and account handlers, hours billed for work that current models finish in a fraction of the time.
+You pay for the org chart, and then you wait.

-One flat, fixed quote before anything starts.
-Builds typically run $2,500–$18,000 depending on scope, with monthly care plans from $490 to keep the store growing after launch.
+One flat quote before anything starts.
+Builds typically run $2,500–$18,000 depending on scope, with monthly care plans from $490 once you are live.

 Straight answers